 The Ravva field is one of the most efficient fields in the world and has maintained its low-cost operating base by focusing on oil field life-cycle planning, continuous monitoring of operational costs and the innovative application of operating technologies.

-The plant uptime of 99.7% demonstrates the Company’s emphasis on operational efficiencies.
-The direct operating costs are one of the lowest among Cairn India’s peers.
+The plant uptime of 99.7% demonstrates Cairn’s emphasis on operational efficiencies.
+The direct operating costs are one of the lowest among it's peers.
 This is largely a result of Cairn’s focus on life-cycle planning, continuous monitoring, control of operational costs and innovative application of operating technologies.